statisticsnorway/ssb-fame-to-python/README.md

 # ssb-fame-to-python (fython)

-Python function to write Fame data to pandas DataFrame
+Python functions to write from Fame-databases to a Pandas DataFrame or csv-file.

 Opprettet av:
-Magnus Helliesen <mkh@ssb.no>
+Magnus Kvåle Helliesen <mkh@ssb.no>

 ---